 I sure fooled the lactation specialists at the hospital.
 They knew nothing of my nightmare experience with Isaac.
 To them I was an expert.

 “Tummy to mummy, nipple to nose, baby to breast, right?”
 I asked.

 “YES!” they said, practically in unison.
 “You’re a natural!
 It’s so much easier the second time, isn’t it?”

+Ha.
 I sure hoped it was going to be.
-The lactation specialists showered me with praise and admired my imaginary maternal halo before leaving.
+The lactation specialists showered me with praise before leaving me to fend for myself.

 Breastfeeding: 0, but narrowing the gap